 Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act

 On December 27, 2020, the Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act was signed into law.
-This new legislation is a welcome extension of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+This new legislation was a welcome extension of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.

 Distribution Of Grants